House GOP keeps Cheney as No. 3 leader, stands by Greene

 In 2019, House GOP leaders removed Rep. Steve King, R-Iowa, who had a history of racist comments, from the Agriculture and Judiciary panels after wondering aloud in a New York Times story about when the term “white supremacist” became offensive.
 He lost the Republican primary for his seat in 2020 and is out of Congress after serving nine terms.

-In online videos and through supportive “likes” on social media, Greene has voiced support for racist beliefs, calls for violence against House Speaker Nancy Pelosi and former President Barack Obama, and other false theories.
-She’s also endorsed fictional QAnon claims that Trump was trying to unearth secret child trafficking rings run by Democrats.
+In online videos and through supportive “likes” on social media, Greene has voiced support for racist beliefs, calls for violence against House Speaker Nancy Pelosi and former President Barack Obama and other false theories.

 The Senate plans to begin its impeachment trial of Trump next week.
-In a procedural vote last week, all but five GOP senators voted to scuttle the proceedings, indicating that his conviction is unlikely.
+In a procedural vote, all but five GOP senators voted to scuttle the proceedings, indicating that his conviction is unlikely.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.